Meet The Team

 Qiana Mickie, Executive Director

-Qiana became the Executive Director of Just Food in May 2017.
+Qiana became the Executive Director of Just Food in April 2017.
 She previously worked as the CSA Network Manager and the Policy & Advocacy Director/ Farmers Market Network Manager.
+During her tenure as the Executive Director, Qiana has made equity Just Food’s “north star” and has redefined the mission, vision, and direction of the organization.
 She enjoys cultivating community leadership, exploring the intersectionality of food justice, and advocating for equitable food/farm policies on the local, regional, and federal level.
 Qiana earned her Food Hub Management Certificate from the University of Vermont and her B.S. in Marketing from Hampton University.
 She serves on the Organizational Council of the National Sustainable Agriculture Coalition (NSAC), the International Council of Urgenci, as well as the boards of the South Bronx Farmers Market, The Point CDC, and Revolutionary Fitness.
-Qiana is an active CSA member of Rock Steady Farm & Flowers and enjoys speaking nationally and internationally on food, social justice, and fostering a solidarity economy.
+She enjoys speaking locally, nationally and internationally on food, social justice, and fostering a solidarity economy.